A ghost story for Christmas…

 If I do anything interesting, I photograph it with my phone and bung it online.
 People mostly want cheap shit though, so I leave that out.

 ‘I can’t be bothered with all that,’ he said, meaning our Facebook page, which, however many times I explain it, he can’t seem to use.
 (I haven’t even tried to show him Instagram.)
 Not that I’d want him fucking about on it anyway.
 It’s my social networking that get us most of our business these days.
-Even though we have to try and look a bit mean and moody, it’s all about forming relationships with potential customers.
+Even though we must try and look a bit mean and moody, it’s all about forming relationships with potential customers.
 Ours are mostly young white, working class men who are unlikely to agree with my father’s political views, which is what he thinks constitutes a status update.

 ‘What about that biker, Rick’s mate?’ he said, returning the conversation to business.
 ‘I hope he didn’t expect too many favours.’